bxlab/cmdb-quantbio/assignments/bootcamp/data_exploration_and_visualization/assignment/index.md

 ## Exercise 2

-* Using numpy, read in the principal component coordinates for each sample.
+* Using the numpy `genfromtxt` function, read in the principal component coordinates for each sample.
 (In linear algebra terms, these are the first and second eigenvectors of the covariance matrix, and are therefore stored in the `plink.eigenvec` output file).
 * Create a scatter plot using the first vs. second principal component coordinates for your samples.
 Your figure should have 2548 total data points.
 * Repeat the step above, but plotting the first vs. third principal component.
 * Label the axes of each figure as PC1, PC2, or PC3, as appropriate.